 New Orleans meets Cuban cuisine at Manolito in the French Quarter.
 Enjoy Cuban sandwiches and shrimp ceviche, plus a litany of cocktails and beverages while dining at the bar or upstairs in the mezzanine.

-As a native of Trinidad & Tobago, Lisa Nelson, better known as Queen Trini Lisa, brought her sought-after cuisine to a brand-new location in 2022.
+As a native of Trinidad & Tobago, Lisa Nelson, better known as Queen Trini Lisa, serves her sought-after cuisine at her off-the-beaten-path restaurant in Mid-City.
 Stop by for authentic Caribbean cuisine, including doubles, a famous Trinidadian street food.
 The casual atmosphere is perfect for solo diners.

 Lilly’s Café is the spot for phở, bánh mì, and other Vietnamese dishes in Uptown New Orleans.
 Dine during lunch hours and you’ll see many others grabbing a quick tasty bite.